PavelKisliak/BitSerializer/README.md

 # BitSerializer
+___
 The library is designed for simple serialization of arbitrary C++ types to various output formats.

 This is the first version open for public access, currently it includes support for only one JSON format, which requires an external C ++ REST SDK library.
 The purpose of creating this library was to simplify the serialization of data for the http server.
 The good tests coverage helps to keep stability of project.
+If you are see kind of issue, please describe it in «[Issues](https://bitbucket.org/Pavel_Kisliak/bitserializer/issues?status=new&status=open)» section.

 #### Main features:
   - Support for different formats (currently only JSON).